12. Processing Data in Groups

 Important

-Draw a trellis plot with scatterplots of weight vs height grouped by BMI category and gender.
+Draw a trellis plot with scatter plots of weight vs height grouped by BMI category and gender.

 Figure 12.6 compares the empirical cumulative distribution functions of the weight distributions for US and non-US born participants.